AgentJ-MIb/Pegasus-Script/README.md

 puts("Hello, world");
 ```
 To run your script, use the following command:
-`./main main.plm`
+`./main main.ptn`

 ## Usage
-Pegaus Script is designed to be easy to learn and use.
+Plutonium is designed to be easy to learn and use.
 Here are some basic commands and their usage:

 - `puts("Hello, world!");`: Prints a message to the standard output.
 - `let x: int = 10;` Declares a variable `x` and assigns it the value of `int 10`.